wimspaargaren/information-retrieval-project/Documents/idea document 2/ideadocument2.md

 The visualisation can later be extended by more extensive analysis of the gathered data to enrich the user experience.
 With the use of tools such as Face++ and Genderize more attributes will be added to the application, which the user can use to further narrow down his target audience.

-In the Table table-daan-timeline the timeline of the development of the application is given.
+In the Table 1 the timeline of the development of the application is given.
 First the highest priority requirements will of course be developed, and later on in the project the other requirements will be worked on.
 Throughout the whole project data will be gathered from the different sources.

 <center>